-About the Democratic Republic of the Congo
+The Democratic Republic of the Congo – The opposite of poverty is justice

 The issues keeping families in poverty in the Democratic Republic of the Congo are deep and complex.
 Although the DR Congo has a wealth of natural resources, a decades-long civil conflict has impeded food security, market access, and poverty reduction.
 The social fabric of the country has been torn; millions of Congolese have been displaced, tribal tensions run rampant, violence erupts daily, and hope is hard to find.